clef/clef-wordpress/readme.txt

 = How do I create a custom login page or widget with the Clef login shortcode? = You can add the Clef Wave or the Clef “login with your phone” button by inserting the **clef_render_login_button** shortcode into any post, page, or text widget.
 See the [shortcode guide](http://support.getclef.com/article/56-how-do-i-use-the-clef-login-shortcode) for details.

+= How do I configure Clef for multisite networks? =

+If you have a subdirectory network, then no additional configuration is required.

+If you have a subdomain or full domain network, then you must [configure the application domain setting](http://support.getclef.com/article/55-does-clefs-wordpress-plugin-support-multisite-networks) to allow Clef logins at multiple subdomains or domains.

 = How secure are Clef logins? =